Retro Handhelds logo - ImageRetro Handhelds logo Text

 Pros

-• Great AMOLED screen - vibrant colors and perfect blacks
+• Beautiful AMOLED display with vibrant colors and perfect blacks

 Cons